Type LKpN101 net flying helmet, first pattern

 It represents the final model of the 10-67 family and combines the lighter construction of the 6701, normally with leather anti-frostbite shield and the efficient three strap harness of the 10-67.
 Nevertheless, this example had the shield removed and a more recent double-strap harness fitted.

 While the German term actually means « splinter protection goggles », these goggles are sometimes referred to as « splinter proof goggles » or even more incorrectly « shatter proof goggles ».
 The latter being the most misleading term as a collector might definitely not want to find out by himself.

 This Nitsche & Günther design was intended to protect the wearer's eyes from small particles, splinters, and other debris.
 Dirt, small pebbles and other nasty bits finding their way into the cockpit by means of dirty flying boots may become extremely undesired accessories during combat maneuvers or aerobatics.
 That's why aircrew were always invited to wear eye protection during flight.

 The Splitterschutzbrille combined light construction and wearing comfort with enough lens curvature to deflect such debris and fit closely to the wearer's face while not distorting vision.

 The first version was designed shortly before the outbreak of WWII and came in sunglasses form.
-Produced with rigid plastic frames holding the curved tinted Ultrasin lenses it features folding spectacle arms.
+Produced with rigid plastic frames holding the curved tinted Ultrasin lenses it featured folding spectacle arms.

 The second version appeared in 1940 and retained the same lenses (tinted Ultrasin for sun protection or now also clear glass) like its predecessor in rigid frames.
 The main difference is the ribbed elastic strap which replaced the folding arms.

-The third version featured here became available in 1944 and was produced with a three piece hinged frame which increased wearing comfort.
+The third version featured here became available in 1944 and was produced with a three piece hinged frame which increased wearing comfort as it better adapted to te wearer´s face.
 The ribbed elastic strap and choice of clear or tinted lenses were retained from the second version.